lucifer123A/Expense-Manager/README.md

 # Expense-Manager
-Helps to determine who of the two user spend more Tried to add button to convert the data into USD and INR(default) It is not working properly just printing the data on console but not on the screen Though the app works perfectly fine in one currency
+Helps to determine who of the two users spend more Users can simply add at most 3 expenses as of now
+One spending more will have his name to be displayed at the bottom with the amount he spended more than the other.